Your oral hygiene home care is the most important aspect of your dental health. We recommend the following for good oral hygiene:

 Community water fluoridation is the single most effective public health measure to prevent tooth decay.
 Fluoridation of community water supplies is simply the adjustment of the existing, naturally occurring fluoride levels in drinking water to an optimal fluoride level recommended by the U.S. Public Health Service (0.7 – 1.2 parts per million).
 An individual can have a lifetime of fluoridated water for less than the cost of one dental filling.
 The ADA’s policies regarding community water fluoridation are based on the overwhelming weight of peer-reviewed, credible scientific evidence.
 Today, studies prove water fluoridation continues to be effective in reducing tooth decay by 20-40%, even in an era with widespread availability of fluoride from other sources, such as fluoride toothpaste.
 The American Dental Assoication has a website dedicated to educating the public flouride.

 Whether you call it bad breath or halitosis, it’s an unpleasant condition that’s cause for embarrassment.
 Some people with bad breath aren’t even aware there’s a problem.
 If you’re concerned about bad breath, see your dentist.
 He or she can help identify the cause and, if it’s due to an oral condition, develop a treatment plan to help eliminate it.
 If you don’t brush and floss daily, particles of food remain in the mouth, collecting bacteria, which can cause bad breath.
 Bad breath can also be caused by dry mouth or medical disorders, but maintaining good oral health and regular dental visits is essential to reducing bad breath.
-For more information on causes and ways to reduce bad breath talk to your dentist here at Montclair Dental and visit halitosis information.

 For certain small cavities, using air abrasion to remove structure can help preserve tooth structure.
 This technique also helps roughen the tooth surface to improve retention of bonded fillings.
 Using air abrasion on children can also mean NO needles and NO drills.
 Here at Montclair Dental we have and use air abrasion technology whenever indicated.